August 23, 2020

 Most of the corn for the festival was grown at Long and Scott Farms.
 This farm had a world-wide reputation for growing the most delicious corn.

 The highlight of the visit was "Big Bertha".
-This was a huge pot that could cook 1,650 ears of corn every 9 minutes.
+She was a huge pot that could cook 1,650 ears of corn every 9 minutes.
 Butter was always provided, and you could dip the freshly boiled corn into melted butter.

 It was great corn and the only corn I remember that was so tasty you didn't even need to sprinkle salt on it.
 Tickets included all the fresh corn you can eat during the day.